 You should think about design elements to allow the reader to quickly see what you did and what you found.
-Pictures, schematics, tables and graphs should be the bulk of your poster.
-Make sure that these are high enough resolution to support viewing on a large poster (e.g., no pixilation).
-Use consistent font that is big enough to see (at least 32-point font), and try and minimize the use of color, using it instead to draw the readers' eyes to important elements.
-We will not accept posters printed on colored backgrounds.
-White backgrounds only.
+Pictures, schematics, tables, and graphs should be the bulk of your poster.
+Make sure that these are high enough resolution to support viewing on a large poster (e.g., no pixelation).
+Use a consistent font that is big enough to see (at least 32-point font), and try to minimize the use of color, using it instead to draw the readers' eyes to important elements.
+We will not accept posters printed on dark, coloured backgrounds.
+White or lightly shaded backgrounds only.